 GLINTON: The other resolution seeks to organize independent operator like cab drivers, domestic workers, and day laborers; people who may not have a formal workplace where a vote can be taken to form a union shop.

-David Stebbenne is a labor historian at the Ohio State University.
+David Stebenne is a labor historian at the Ohio State University.

-GLINTON: Stebbenne says the debate then was whether skilled workers, like carpenters and electricians, would join with unskilled workers like steel and auto workers.
+GLINTON: Stebenne says the debate then was whether skilled workers, like carpenters and electricians, would join with unskilled workers like steel and auto workers.
 That caused a schism that lasted decades.
-Stebbenne says the fact that there is not broad disagreement says...
+Stebenne says the fact that there is not broad disagreement says...

 GLINTON: Meanwhile, Tom Kochan, with MIT's Sloan School of Management, says labor has a president that's one their side, but that's not true of Congress or legislatures.
 He says it's also getting harder and harder to organize.